lucaslevant/Mario-Space-Shooters/README.md

 LINK TO FULL PLAY THROUGH: https://www.youtube.com/watch?v=ozQehCrs97k&ab_channel=Runner

+Code for game can be found in main.py

 HOW TO PLAY:
 *Must be run in pygame*
 Press W to move player up.